redconfetti/com.redconfetti/_posts/2024-04-17-demystifying-midi-in-cubase.md

 Additionally, if you configure your MIDI Controller to send MIDI Program Change (PC) messages to Massive, it will respect those as well.

-Overall my conclusion is that it's nice when you can configure the plugin to use your MIDI CC to traverse its preset collection, but at the end of the day you're going to have to save the presets you like the most as Cubase presets so that you can navigate through them, as well as categorize and tag them in the Media Bay.
+### Recommendation

+Overall my recommendation is to load your favorite plugins internal presets, and save them as Cubase presets.
+It takes more time, but it might not be much more time than it takes to assemble a "Program List" manually.

 ## External / Hardware Instruments